Today's Platinum Price in India — July 16, 2026

-As of June 1, 2026, Platinum is trading at Five Thousand Eight Hundred and Sixty Nine Rupees per gram across India.
-The 10-gram rate stands at Fifty Eight Thousand Six Hundred and Ninety Rupees, and 100 grams costs Five Lakh Eighty Six Thousand Nine Hundred Rupees.
+As of July 16, 2026, Platinum is trading at Five Thousand Sixty Five Rupees per gram across India.
+The 10-gram rate stands at Fifty Thousand Six Hundred and Fifty Three Rupees, and 100 grams costs Five Lakh Six Thousand Five Hundred and Twenty Nine Rupees.

 10-Day Price Trend